elongl/elongl.github.io/_posts/2021-05-30-pwning-home-router.md

 ```sh
 echo {revshell_bytes} > revshell
 ```
-However, I then recalled that I couldn't do so due to the size limitation on `snprintf`.
+Though, I then recalled that I couldn't do so due to the size limitation on `snprintf`.
 ```c
 // Copies up to 0x40 bytes.
 snprintf(acStack88,0x40,"cp /www/%s_lang_pack/captmp.js /tmp/.",puVar1);